UCLA-VAST/blaze/spark-1.5.1/docs/ml-guide.md

 // Fit the pipeline to training documents. val model = pipeline.fit(training)

-// now we can optionally save the fitted pipeline to disk model.save("/tmp/spark-logistic-regression-model")

-// we can also save this unfit pipeline to disk pipeline.save("/tmp/unfit-lr-model")

-// and load it back in during production val sameModel = PipelineModel.load("/tmp/spark-logistic-regression-model")

 // Prepare test documents, which are unlabeled (id, text) tuples. val test = sqlContext.createDataFrame(Seq(